barchart/alerting-service-public/docs/content/concepts/security.md

 Your system is responsible for authentication, for example:

 * Perhaps users are identified by username and password.
-* Perhaps users are identified using an SSO technology.
+* Perhaps users are identified by an SSO technology.
 * Perhaps users are assumed to be valid because your software runs in a trusted environment.

-**Since your system authenticated the user, it is responsible for token generation.**

-Each interaction with the Barchart Alerting Service will include a token.
-Barchart will _decode_ your token and _verify_ its authenticity (using a shared secret).
+Each interaction with the Barchart Alerting Service must include a cryptographic token. **Since your system authenticated the user, it is responsible for generating a token.** Barchart will _decode_ your token and _verify_ its authenticity (using a shared secret).

 #### Token Payload